 Brits who came to New Zealand after owning and running a Tourist business in Kenya think that belonging to the OEV community is a refreshing escape from the madness of today’s world!

-Being part of a multi-national community brings its challenges for sure, but the common goals and beliefs create an over-all sense of comradery that is rare.
+Being part of a multi-national community brings its challenges for sure, but the common goals and beliefs create an over-all sense of camaraderie that is rare.

-David and Margie share their land with three baby doll sheep who keep the orchard ‘mowed’.
+David and Margie share their land with two baby doll sheep who keep the orchard ‘mowed’.

 David and Margie are directors of Life Energy Designs Ltd that create Products that balance, protect and assist healing.
 The QSB, Quantum Scalar Box, their latest product, has taken nine years to develop and uses Scalar waves to relieve stress and assist healing at a causal level.
 All their products are proudly made in New Zealand, 80% of these are exported all over the world.